zwc662/leetcode/README.md

 # leetcode

-## Solutions for all leetcode problems
+Solutions for all leetcode problems.

-## One header file covers one problem.
+One header file covers one problem.

-## Include the header file in main.cpp file.
+Include the header file in main.cpp file.